SonGorLick/hikari-x86_64/README.md

 ##
 ### How to convert my own framebuffer logo?
-Simply install `netpbm`, then convert your own logo for example is **.png** extension into 224 24-bit colors ASCII pixmap.
+Simply install `netpbm` then convert your logo, for example is **.png** file into 224 24-bit colors ASCII pixmap.

 > Generally, the Linux kernel framebuffer logo size is **80**x**80** pixels, but if you want to adjust the full screen size, you have to set up your logo with a size that matches your screen resolution e.g **1366**x**768**.